Who should care about Autonomous Vehicles?

 It is important at this stage to explain the SAE Levels of Automation.
 They are a classification of the features in the vehicle bringing increasing level of autonomy to the vehicle system and the appropriate level of intervention and supervision needed by the driver.

 For example, lane departure warning is level zero.
 The driver is in full control and the warning can be overridden.
-Level 5 is the fully autonomous vehicle Google is working on.
+Level 5 are the fully autonomous vehicles Google is working on.

 What really matters are the features at the levels in between.
 Cruse control is Level 1 (Driver Assistance): it requires full driver supervision and intervention.